MPC Population Scholars Program

 The second hour of the biweekly Zoom sessions will be focused on writing.
 Scholars will engage in a virtual “Writing Hunker,” holding each other accountable to make the time for proposal writing.
 We will also host a hybrid Proposal Writing Hunker on non-session Fridays.
 Co-Directors Rumore and Kamp Dush will be available to scholars during this time.

 We will convene a Proposal Writing Retreat on-site and in person at the MPC in Minneapolis.
-This is tentatively planned for the week of May 13; we will decide on a final date with selected Pop Scholars.
+This is tentatively planned for May; we will decide on a final date with selected Pop Scholars.
 At the retreat, time will be dedicated for the scholars to write and work with the Co-Directors, other scholars, and MPC leadership to hone their proposals and budgets.
 There will also be networking opportunities and introductions to data products and services at the MPC.
 The MPC will cover all travel expenses to Minneapolis.

 Following the retreat, each full grant will be reviewed by the Co-Directors and other scholars.
 Further, external grant reviewers who are content experts, identified by the Population Scholars, will review the grants, paid for by MPC.
 Finally, after the proposals have been informally peer reviewed, the Co-Directors will meet with participants to discuss and interpret reviews, strategize with scholars about next steps, and provide encouragement and support, in order to submit the grant formally to NIH.